 We are not strong if you brothers are not in the battlefield.
 But we are strong if men make us feel safe.
 And you cannot make us feel safe if you’re not the men God called you to be.
 That is what Suzanna Owiyo sings in "Dhano le": "A man must be strong for a woman and child to be safe."
 And that is what Skillz will remind us in his poem.

 I will conclude by saying this: sexual harassment is not about sex; it’s about power.
-Notice that God’s major concern was not the sex David and Bathsheba had.
-God’s utmost concern was injustice of the betrayal and ultimate murder of Uriah, a fellow soldier, and the potential havoc it posed to Israel.
+Notice that God’s major concern was not just David's use of his God-appointed position to exploit Bathsheba.
+God’s was also concerned about the injustice of the betrayal and ultimate murder of Uriah, a fellow soldier, and the potential havoc it posed to Israel.
 And notice that God does not apply blame equally to both David and Bathsheba – God puts blame squarely on David.
 Not because David was a man, but because David was the one in power.

 Let us pray that we who have been given responsibility will use it to serve others and protect the people under our care.
 Let us pray for those who have been sexually victimized will receive healing.
 Let us pray for a prophetic voice to speak to and prosecute adults who prey on others.
 And let us pray that we will remain in the battlefield, struggling for the integrity of our students, of our people, and of our great nation Kenya.